DanTheWizard/ESportsPyManager/README.md

 > [!Warning]
 > 🛠️ This is still in active development, and is made to work on my managed devices
 >
-> If you want to use it, **you will have to** modify some parts of it for your own use
+> If you want to use it, **you will have to** modify some parts of it

 > ⚙️ This project was made for fun, testing, deploying on custom-built computers, and practical experimentation.

+> [!NOTE]
+> I am sharing the code to help others learn and adapt it for their own use cases 🙂

 ---